Mastering the Art of the Report Conclusion: Examples and Best Practices

 - Actionable Recommendations (when appropriate): If your report calls for action, your recommendations should be specific, feasible, and directly related to your findings.

-- Logical Flow: The conclusion should seamlessly follow from the body of your report, providing a natural and satisfying conclusion to the reader's journey.
+- Logical Flow: The conclusion should easily follow from the body of your report, providing a natural and satisfying conclusion to the reader's journey.

 - Strong Closing Statement: End with a powerful statement that leaves a lasting impression on the reader and reiterates the overall significance of your work.